mgaeckler1964/midi/README.md

 # MIDI

-Useful tools for MIDI instruments and a systesizer, requires GAKLIB and WINLIB
+Useful tools for MIDI instruments, a synthesizer and a VST Plugin.
+Requires GAKLIB, WINLIB and a Steinberg SDK.
+Visit my homepage in Austria (https://www.gaeckler.at/) to find the
+Steinberg SDK.

 You may use Visual Studio to compile